 In any event, you will ultimately appear before the judge who issued your warrant or, at the very least, before a judge in the same county if you are arrested for a felony.16 If you are arrested for a misdemeanor, you will appear before the issuing judge.17

-If you are fortunate enough to be summoned or given a notice to appear instead of being taken into custody, be sure to appear before the judge on the date and time stated.
-If you don’t, a California bench warrant will likely be issued for your arrest,18 which may result in
+If you are fortunate enough to be summoned or given the notice to appear instead of being taken into custody, be sure to appear before the judge on the date and time stated.
+If you do not, a California bench warrant will likely be issued for your arrest,18 which may result in

-- a county jail or state prison sentence, and/or
+- county jail time or state prison sentence, and/or

 The Police Must Execute an Arrest Warrant if Issued by a Judge

-Once an officer receives an arrest warrant, he/she must execute it and make an arrest.19 If the officer willfully fails to do so, he/she may be prosecuted for “contempt of court”.20
+Once an officer receives an arrest warrant, the officer must execute it and make an arrest.19 If the officer willfully fails to do so, the officer may be prosecuted for “contempt of court”.20

 On a similar note, the warrant must be executed within a reasonable time.
-If it isn’t, you may be entitled to a dismissal of the charge(s) on the grounds that your “right to a speedy trial” was violated.
+If it is not, you may be entitled to a dismissal of the charge(s) on the grounds that your “right to a speedy trial” was violated.

 You May get Your Case Dismissed if The Cops Wait Too Long to Arrest You

 For example, a Rancho Cucamonga judge issued a warrant for your arrest in 2004 for Penal Code 487 “grand theft”.
-For whatever reason, police didn’t arrest you until 2008, despite the fact that you had some intermittent police contact (you received two speeding tickets during that timeframe).
+For whatever reason, police did not arrest you until 2008, despite the fact that you had some intermittent police contact (you received two speeding tickets during that timeframe).